 We recommend eating this warm out of the oven.
 You could even cook it while you eat your dinner.

-We wouldn’t recommend making this more than 24 hours in advance.
+We wouldn’t recommend making this more than 24 hours in advance for the best results.

 You could prepare it then cook it when it comes time, but this won’t last long in the fridge.
-The crust won’t cook as well and the apples will get mushy and brown.
+The crust won’t cook as well and the sweet apple filling will get mushy and brown.

 This recipe was designed to feed a crowd, but you could easily half it and use a 9×13 inch pan rather than a 10×15 inch pan.

 Love pie?
 Be sure to try our FROZEN RASPBERRY LEMONADE PIE.

 This recipe is pretty flexible when it comes to apple variety.
 You could use any type of apple.